 Lay each piece on a lightly floured surface and roll out each round until they are 9cm (3½in) in diameter.
 Press each round into the prepared tin.

-.
-Place the custard powder in a bowl with the vanilla paste and egg yolks. add a little milk and whisk to form a smooth paste.
+Place the custard powder and sugar in a bowl with the vanilla paste and egg yolks.
+Add a little milk and whisk to form a smooth paste.

 Heat the milk with the cream in a saucepan until almost boiling.
 Gradually whisk the hot milk into the egg yolk mixture, then return to the pan.
 Heat gently stirring constantly until the custard thickens slightly.